chrise123x/mycroft-skills/skill-particle/README.md

 https://rawgit.com/MycroftAI/mycroft-skills/master/meta_editor.html

-## YOUR SKILL NAME
+## Skill-Particle
-One line description of the skill
+For use with the Particle Photon

 ## Description
 A more verbose description, including any extra instructions or